 A Typical “Active” Week Aboard Our Yacht

 An early morning snorkel over beautiful corals and fish gives an appetite for breakfast.
-A 20 knot south east wind blows today so we head out into the Whitsunday passage for an exhilarating sail.
-Lunch is served while under way and we arrive at Blue Pearl Bay on Hayman Island around 2 pm for snorkelling over the wonderful coral reef.
+A gentle 20 knot south east wind blows today so we head out into the Whitsunday passage for an exhilarating sail.
+Lunch is served while undersail and we arrive at Blue Pearl Bay on Hayman Island to snorkel over the wonderful coral reef.
 For the first time we see the underwater world through the large glass bottom of the dive tender “Sundance Kid”.
 John steers us skilfully over the crystal clear water and colourful corals, whilst Lynne explains the names of the numerous fish and corals, before we excitedly leap overboard to take an even closer look!!
-Another scuba dive for those who are qualified, or those wanting a bush walk, take the tender ashore to follow the pipe track (about 2.5 hours) around the island for a “birds eye” view of the wonderful waterways and nearby Islands.
-Sunsets are superb from the western side of Hayman Island so we enjoy the crimson sky whilst sipping cocktails before dinner.
+Those wanting a bush walk, take the tender ashore to follow the pipe track to a “lookout” on the island for a “birds eye” view of the wonderful waterways and nearby Islands.
+We often submerge our hydrophone to listen the amazing songs of Humpback Whales.
+To experience this now, simply click on this link : https//www.youtube.com/watch?v=rna7tWQS8hk Lynne tells us that the whales can communicate to each other for over 100 kms and that they change their song from year to year.
+Sunsets are superb from the western side of Hayman Island so we enjoy our drinks whilst watching a glorious sunset before dinner.

 The corals are so beautiful at Blue Pearl Bay that most guests want to enjoy another snorkel before we set sail for Butterfly Bay.
 On arrival, we dinghy ashore for a stroll amongst the dense tropical foliage and thick canopy of native trees behind a white coral beach to see thousands of butterflies which fascinate our guests…and yet another snorkel for those inclined over exceptionally colourful corals.
-After setting a course due east, we visit Manta Ray Bay where the corals are spectacular and hundreds of fish are so friendly that they gather around and under our glass bottomed boat on arrival to welcome us.
-We watch with excitement when “Albert”, the resident Maori Wrasse (over 1 metre long) stares up at us through the glass bottom.
-“Albert” is accompanied by hundreds of Sergeant Majors, Fusiliers, Moon Wrasse and many other extremely colourful fish.
+Lunch is served on the aft deck in this stunningly beautiful bay.
+After setting a course due east, we visit Manta Ray Bay where the corals are spectacular and hundreds of fish are so friendly that they gather around under our glass bottomed boat on arrival to welcome us.
+We watch with excitement when “Albert”, the resident Maori Wrasse (over 1 metre long) stares up at us through the glass bottom, together with hundreds of Sergeant Majors, Fusiliers, Moon Wrasse and many other extremely colourful fish.
 Without exception every guest said this is one of the top highlights of their visit!
-Those that are scuba divers can dive, but snorkelers can also have the unforgettable opportunity to hand feed these amazingly colourful fish in crystal clear blue water.
-As the weather is totally calm and perfect, we all decide we will spend the afternoon cruising to Bait Reef, which lies on the Outer Reef, and is about three hours from Manta Ray Bay.
-Our guests read their books comfortably either lying on the air bed or on the inflatable armchairs, occasionally looking up to see if there are whales leaping out of the water or dolphins swimming at the bow.
+Guests have the unforgettable opportunity to hand feed these amazingly colourful fish in crystal clear water.
+As the weather is totally calm and perfect, we all decide we will sail to Bait Reef, which lies on the Outer Reef, and is about three hours from Manta Ray Bay.
+Our guests relax under sail comfortably either lying on the air bed or on the inflatable armchairs, occasionally looking up to see if there are whales leaping out of the water or dolphins swimming at the bow.
+En route, we see humpback whales (mother & calf) & the mother is teaching her calf how to leap out of the water.
+It is an awesome experience to be so close and we feel privileged to watch nature at its’ best!
 Some guests love to learn navigation and are ably assisted in lessons from the Captain!
-On arrival to Bait Reef (in the middle of an open ocean) we proceed through an opening between the coral boulders into a perfectly protected lagoon.
+On arrival at Bait Reef (in the middle of an open ocean) we proceed through an opening between the coral boulders into a perfectly protected lagoon.
 The water turns from deep blue to bright turquoise as we move to a mooring in shallower waters.
 Our guests are mesmerised by the sheer beauty and remoteness of this amazing place!
-We all decide to take the tender to Garry’s lagoon for an afternoon snorkel to witness the amazing diversity of fish and corals.
+We all decide to take the tender for an afternoon snorkel to witness the amazing diversity of fish and corals.
 The sunset that evening has to be seen to be believed, as the sun drops into the sea as we enjoy our cocktails on the aft deck.